Quick Answer

 Chase Business Complete Banking

-One of the most ITIN-friendly business accounts.
-If you already have a personal Chase account, opening a business account at the same branch tends to be a smoother process.
+Chase Business Complete Banking is one of the most ITIN-friendly business accounts — the monthly fee is waived with a $2,000 minimum balance, and if you already have a personal Chase account, opening the business account at the same branch tends to be a smoother process.

 Accepts ITIN for business accounts at many branches.
 Works well if you already have a personal BofA account.
 Policy can vary by location, so call ahead.